 App-Based Solutions: Your Smartphone as Your Remote

-Yes!
-Many smart TVs, streaming devices, and even dedicated universal remote hubs offer companion apps that turn your smartphone or tablet into a feature-rich remote control.
+Many smart TVs, streaming devices, and dedicated universal remote hubs offer companion apps that turn your smartphone or tablet into a feature-rich remote control.
 These apps leverage your device’s touchscreen and often offer advanced features like virtual keyboards and voice input.
+These solutions are incredibly convenient for those who always have their phone nearby, eliminating the need for another physical remote.

 How to Choose the Right Universal Remote: Your Personal Buying Guide